sergeiown/BackUpMaster/README.md

 **Usage:**

-- The primary method of usage involves the executable files: `BackUpMaster.EXE` and `Config.EXE`, which are delivered as a self-extracting archive named `BackUpMaster_install.exe`.
+- The primary method of usage involves the executable files: `BackUpMaster.EXE` and `Config.EXE`, which are delivered as a self-extracting archive named [BackUpMaster_install.exe](https://github.com/sergeiown/BackUpMaster/releases.)
 - Upon initial extraction, both executable files will be accessible, and in any case, the configuration tool for initial settings will be launched.
 - In the subsequent stages, BackUpMaster.EXE will handle the backup functions, while Config.EXE will be utilized for modifying all settings, including enabling and disabling automatic system startup for backup.
 - An alternative approach involves using batch files, although for convenience, it's simpler to utilize the executables, leaving the batch files for direct code manipulation when needed.